pchandra181/PROOF-OF-P-EQUAL-NP/README.md

 # PROOF-OF-P-EQUAL-NP
-A formal proof and O(n)  complexity solution for the N x N   SAT problem using the CROSS-IS-SAT method
+A formal proof and O(1) and O(n)  complexity solution for the N x N and pyramid  SAT problem using the CROSS-IS-SAT algorithm

 # COSS-IS-SAT: Solving SAT in Polynomial Time